-For most of us it probably summons up shrieking kids in suburban backyards, squealing as they get airborne.
+For most of us, it probably summons up shrieking kids in suburban backyards, squealing as they get airborne.
 But check your prejudice.
 Trampolining is not just hours of bouncy, gravity-defying fun.
 At best it’s serious gymnastics – as well as being an Olympic sport.
 And the health benefits even for squealing backyarders can be impressive.

 Despite their popularity, trampolines haven’t been around that long.
 In the early thirties, a young Iowan gymnast called George Nissen got fascinated by the way high-wire circus acrobats bounced off the safety nets at the end of their routines.
 He figured if he could get that much bounce into gymnastics, the sport would be transformed.
-After a deal of fiddling he used inner tubes to attach some strong canvas to a frame and the trampoline was born.
+After a deal of fiddling, he used inner tubes to attach some strong canvas to a frame and the trampoline was born.
 (The name comes from the Spanish word trampolin – springboard.)
 Originally used to train astronauts, trampolining rapidly mainstreamed.

 Fast-forward sixty-six years to the 2000 Sydney Olympics and trampolining is a fully-fledged Olympic sport.
 Fair to say the rules are a bit tricky, but the gist of competitive trampolining is shape-making.
 Athletes need to build routines from a combination of 10 hits on the trampoline – throwing twists, shapes and rotations and landing on their feet, bum, back or front – though they must start and finish standing up.
 The more complex and challenging the routine, the higher the score.
-Elite athletes will jump up to 30 feet in the air – and can put in up to eight hours training a day.
+Elite athletes will jump up to 30 feet in the air – and can put in up to eight hours of training a day.
 Nor is it just about jumping power: grace in the air matters – which is why Olympic trampoliners get into yoga and Pilates.

 Although few of us are likely to jump to Olympic heights, even a relatively short spell on a trampoline can deliver a host of health benefits.
 According to NASA – and they should know – trampolining is 68 per cent more efficient than jogging.

-Researchers and sport experts rate trampolining – or rebounding – as a moderate-to-vigorous intensity exercise – like cycling, football or basketball.
+Researchers and sports experts rate trampolining – or rebounding – as a moderate-to-vigorous intensity exercise – like cycling, football or basketball.
 Yet many trampoliners say it feels easier than that – light to moderate.
 And that may just be because gravity is on your side.
 Trampolining could be one of those sports where the gain comes with a lot less pain.
 So, what are the health benefits?